 Our work includes:

 - running an accredited, expert helpline and providing support literature to help bereaved and seriously injured road crash victims cope with their grief, deal with bewildering practical matters and access the help they need.
 Our helpline supports more than 500 families a year and our support packs are handed to families by police following every UK road death

 - coordinating national Road Safety Week every November, involving about 10,000 schools, employers and road safety professionals, raising awareness about road safety in communities across the UK

-- campaigning for essential road safety policies and wider awareness, such as through our flagship GO 20, too young to die and not a drop campaigns
+- campaigning for essential road safety policies and wider awareness, such as through our flagship Know it & Solve it, Pace for People, Modern Vehicles and Driving for Zero campaigns

-- organising a Giant Walk event for primary schools to celebrate walking and call on drivers to slow down to protect children, and a Beep Beep!
+- calling on drivers to slow down to protect children, and organising a Beep Beep!
 Day initiative for pre-schoolers

 - running a membership scheme, producing resources and running webinars and conferences to help fleet managers, employers and road safety practitioners

 - encouraging people to make our Brake Pledge and use our road safety advice, to help everyone to use roads safely and sustainably